Health Information and Tools > Radiation for Early-Stage Breast Cancer

 Why It Is Done

-Radiation therapy is given to most people with early-stage breast cancer who choose breast-conserving surgery such as lumpectomy.
-It may also be given after a mastectomy if there's cancer in the lymph nodes.
+Radiation therapy is used to destroy any trace of cancer cells that might remain in the body after surgery.
+It is given to most people with early-stage breast cancer who choose breast-conserving surgery such as lumpectomy.
+It may also be given after a mastectomy if there's a high risk of the cancer coming back.

 How Well It Works